ayan20985/ayan20985.github.io/miscellaneous.md

 An extremely useful book for learning computer architecture from first principles, helped me begin designing my own 16-bit computer by using the general idea of how a computer is exactly made right down to the logic gates.
 It also addresses the short-comings of A-level Computer science where they integrate too much "ICT" related information such as networking/communication and too little about computer architecture in my opinion.

 **The Elements of Computing Systems: Building a Modern Computer from First Principles by Noam Nisan and Shimon Schocken**
 Complements the course that is offered [here](https://www.nand2tetris.org/), again another great book giving the construction of computer from first principles.
-It included the desing of the HACK 16-bit general computer which the authors have developed in HDL.
+It includes the Design of the HACK 16-bit general computer which the authors have developed in HDL.

+**Digital Computer Electronics by Albert P. Malvino and Jerald A Brown** An invaluable resource for those interested in computer architecture from the ground up.
+Offers deep dive into the inner workings of computers, helping readers understand how they are constructed, from logic gates to more complex components.

 ## Stoicism and Philosophical Premises
 **Enchiridion of Epictetus by Epictetus**